learn-co-curriculum/dsc-working-with-known-json-schemas-lab/README.md

 ## Objectives
 You will be able to:
-* Read JSON Documentation Schemas and translate into code
+* Use the JSON module to load and parse JSON documents
-* Extract data from known JSON schemas
 * Write data to predefined JSON schemas

 ## Reading a JSON Schema